Skip to main content

 Hot data — the positions, limits, and market state your algo checks thousands of times per second — gets served from a native in-process L1 cache.
 No network hop.
 No serialization.
 No TCP round-trip.
 Just a memory read measured in microseconds, not milliseconds.

-The L1 layer uses a W-TinyLFU admission policy — the same class of algorithm used by Caffeine, the gold standard in JVM caching.
-It learns your access patterns and keeps the hottest keys in memory while evicting long-tail data that belongs in the L2 Redis tier.
+The L1 layer uses an adaptive admission policy that learns your access patterns and keeps the hottest keys in memory while evicting long-tail data that belongs in the L2 Redis tier.
 The result is a 95%+ hit rate on real production traffic without any manual tuning.

 Why RESP Proxy Beats Every SDK